MeanyLodge/History/Snoqualmie-Lodge.md

 p.
 37

 The Mountaineers suffered a great loss this year in the destruction by fire of Snoqualmie Lodge.
-Over 20,000 names have been registered since its completion in 1914; each have contributed to its background of tradi­tion.
+Over 20,000 names have been registered since its completion in 1914; each have contributed to its background of tradition.
 Vince Millspaugh and his committee had done a great deal of work to make the lodge an even more desirable place, and this season proved to be a particularly popular one.
 We look forward with anticipation to the time when this spirit is carried over into the planning and building of a new lodge.

 p.
 40